-Input box Description The currently valid unit/size (Gbps, Mbps, Kbps) for the entry is displayed on the right-hand side of the bandwidth input box.
+Input box Description (i) The currently valid unit/size (Gbps, Mbps, Kbps) for the entry is displayed on the right-hand side of the bandwidth input box.
 Clicking on the current size setting opens a menu to adjust it.
-Also, tapping on "g", "m" or "k" in the input box sets the size to giga, mega or kilo. rule set for inbound data traffic here.
-A single rule assigns a priority and bandwidth quota to the data group.
-This consists of the bandwidth guaranteed to a traffic group, and the maximum permitted Traffic Group Select the traffic group that this rule should apply to.
-Priority A small number (1) corresponds to a high priority, a high number (7) to a low priority.
-Multiple rules can have the same priority.
-In this case, the sharing of the transmission capacity is "fair".
-Guaranteed Bandwidth Guaranteed bandwidth for this traffic group.
-The currently valid unit/size (Gbps, Mbps, Kbps) for the entry is displayed on the right-hand side of the bandwidth input box.
-Clicking on the current size setting opens a menu to adjust it.
 Also, tapping on "g", "m" or "k" in the input box sets the size to giga, mega or kilo.
 Maximum Bandwidth Maximum bandwidth for this traffic group.
 The currently valid unit/size (Gbps, Mbps, Kbps) for the entry is displayed on the right-hand side of the bandwidth input box.
 Clicking on the current size setting opens a menu to adjust it.
 Also, tapping on "g", "m" or "k" in the input box sets the size to giga, mega or kilo.
-Outbound Rules - Define th ne rule set for outbound data traffic here Traffic Group Select the traffic group that this rule should apply to.
+Outbound Rules - Define the ule set for outbound data traffic here Traffic Group / Interface Select the traffic group or interface to which this rule should apply.
+Selectable interface types are Ethernet, VLAN, Bridge and Bond.
 Priority A small number (1) corresponds to a high priority, a high number (7) to a low priority.
 Only one shaping configuration can be active per interface at any time.
 Traffic that does not match any of the outbound rules has the lowest priority, and bandwidth is not guaranteed.
 The sum of the guaranteed bandwidths of all rules in any transmission direction must not exceed the maximum interface bandwidth for this transmission direction.
-The same applies to the maximum bandwidth specified in a rule.
-Multiple rules can have the same priority.
+The same applies to the maximum bandwidth specified in a rule. () Multiple rules can have the same priority.
 In this case, the sharing of the transmission capacity is "fair".
 Guaranteed Bandwidth Guaranteed bandwidth for this traffic group. (i) The currently valid unit/size (Gbps, Mbps, Kbps) for the entry is displayed on the right-hand side of the bandwidth input box.
 Clicking on the current size setting opens a menu to adjust it.
 Also, tapping on "g", "m" or "k" in the input box sets the size to giga, mega or kilo.
-Maximum Bandwidth Maximum bandwidth for this traffic group.
-The currently valid unit/size (Gbps, Mbps, Kbps) for the entry is displayed on the right-hand side of the bandwidth input box.
+Maximum Bandwidth Maximum bandwidth for this traffic group. (i) The currently valid unit/size (Gbps, Mbps, Kbps) for the entry is displayed on the right-hand side of the bandwidth input box.
 Clicking on the current size setting opens a menu to adjust it.
 Also, tapping on "g", "m" or "k" in the input box sets the size to giga, mega or kilo.